 An attack from a vicious dog can be extremely traumatizing.
 Such incidents usually happen without warning and can be sudden and savage.
 Dog bites are serious as they can result in broken bones, rabies, blood loss, lacerations, facial disfiguration and emotional trauma as well.

-If you have sustained injury from a dog bite, it's imperative to know the right steps to take in order to get fair compensation.
+If you have sustained an injury from a dog bite, it’s imperative to know the right steps to take in order to get fair compensation.
 Alabama is a strict liability state meaning that the dog owner will be held liable if their pet bites another person, no matter whether they had prior knowledge that the dog could potentially bite.
-If you've been bitten by a dog, it's best to seek the help of a reputable Anniston dog bite lawyer.
+If you’ve been bitten by a dog, it’s best to seek the help of a reputable Anniston dog bite lawyer.
 Our firm has been in the industry for years and has successfully handled dog bite claims on behalf of Anniston victims, either through negotiations or litigation.

 We can help you protect your rights so, do not hesitate to get in touch by calling 256-666-6000 today!

 WHAT SHOULD I DO AFTER BEING BITTEN BY A DOG?